Globe iconLogin iconRecap iconSearch iconTickets icon

 ABCs Jerseys

-Each Indians player will take the field in honor of a Negro Leagues player, wearing specialty jerseys inspired by the historic Indianapolis ABCs.
-Fans will have the opportunity to bid on the game-worn jerseys, with proceeds benefiting Indianapolis Indians Charities and Indy RBI, which is dedicated to revitalizing youth baseball in the inner city.
+Each Indians player took the field in honor of a Negro Leagues player, wearing specialty jerseys inspired by the historic Indianapolis ABCs.
+Fans had the opportunity to bid on the game-worn jerseys, with proceeds benefiting Indianapolis Indians Charities and Indy RBI, which is dedicated to revitalizing youth baseball in the inner city.

 Partnership with GANGGANG